Glitchy-mess/Actual-Final-Project/README.md

 NOT DONE - Clearing lines after they have been filled horizontally

 NOT DONE - Ending the program after the user has reached the top

+All of the functionallity hasn't been added as of submitting this